EventCalc – Data We Collect

 To sum it all up,

-• we keep some information about your session(s) with us but only because that is how the web works;
+• we keep some information about your session(s) but only because that is how the web works;

 • we only look at that data in aggregate to help us prioritize what we work on to make EventCalc better;